MiguelMJ/Candle/doc/md/fog_ambiental.md

 # Fog and darkness

 Light sources alone can become somewhat noisy in the scene.
-They make much more sense when they exist within an area of darkness, that they illuminate.
-For such purpose, Candle provides the class candle::LightingArea, that operates in two modes: FOG and AMBIENCE.
-We will focus in the first one right now.
+They make much more sense when they exist within an area of darkness, which they illuminate.
+For this, Candle provides the class candle::LightingArea, that operates in two modes: FOG and AMBIENT.
+We will focus on the first one right now.

-A lighting area in FOG mode behaves as a mask, and when objects candle::LightSource are drawn to it, they makes transparent the illuminated polygon, taking into account its intensity and the fade flag.
+A lighting area in FOG mode behaves as a mask, and when objects candle::LightSource are drawn to it, they make transparent the illuminated polygon, taking into account its intensity and the fade flag.
 You can think of this class as a wrapper to a sf::RenderTexture, as you have to use clear, draw and display functions.
 Let's see a minimalistic example:

 @include gettingstarted2.cpp